tsupplis/cpm86-hacking/README.md

 - AT clock tools
     - ATTIME: Sync up clock (PC/XT with an AT compatible clock only)
     - ATINIT: Sync up clock and display boot banner (PC/XT with an AT compatible clock only)
+- RTC clock tools
+    - RTCTIME: Sync up clock (PC/XT with Dallas clock (at port 02C0h by default))
+    - RTCINIT: Sync up clock and display boot banner (PC/XT with an Dallas clock (at port 02C0h by default)
 - PCE tools (PCE Emulator only)
     - PCETIME: Sync up clock
     - PCEINIT: Sync up clock and display boot banner